JuliaApproximation/FastGaussQuadrature.jl/README.md

 [5] A. Townsend, <a href="http://math.mit.edu/~ajt/papers/QuadratureEssay.pdf"> The race for high order Gauss-Legendre quadrature</a>, in SIAM News, March 2015.

-[6] A. Townsend, T. Trogdon, and S. Olver, <a href="http://arxiv.org/abs/1410.5286">"Fast computation of Gauss quadrature nodes and weights on the whole real line"</a>, submitted, 2014.
+[6] A. Townsend, T. Trogdon, and S. Olver, <a href="http://arxiv.org/abs/1410.5286">"Fast computation of Gauss quadrature nodes and weights on the whole real line"</a>, to appear in IMA Numer.
+Anal., 2014.